Easy installation and usage scheme

-FinMath numerical library provides object-oriented components for mathematical, scientific, and financial applications on the .NET platform.
+FinMath numerical library provides object-oriented components for mathematical, scientific, and financial applications on Java and the .NET platform.
 For most computations, FinMath uses the Intel® Math Kernel Library (MKL) and Intel® Integrated Performance Primitives (IPP).
 These libraries contain highly-optimized, extensively-threaded math routines that provide extraordinary performance:

 - BLAS (Basic Linear Algebra Subroutines)